starfoxcom/VGXPBotCore/README.md

 and much more.

 **Note:** Vainglory **doesn't have an API** to provide Guild data.
 This bot just **improves the way to keep track of guild members XP Fame** right on Discord **without the need of any form of document**.
 The bot takes in account the **Discord user ID's to fetch and update the data** from it's database, so **members have to be on the Discord server** or it would not work as intended.
-## Try it out!
+## ~Try it out!~ Archived

-If you want to give it a try and see for yourself if the bot is what you're looking for you guild, don't hesitate and [add it to your Discord server
+~If you want to give it a try and see for yourself if the bot is what you're looking for you guild, don't hesitate and [add it to your Discord server
 ](https://discordapp.com/oauth2/authorize?client_id=378327784499445760&permissions=8&scope=bot)
-Also, if you want to give some feedback or want to work and improve the bot together, you can find me on Discord as **starfoxcom#8144**.
+Also, if you want to give some feedback or want to work and improve the bot together, you can find me on Discord as **starfoxcom#8144**.~

+Due to the current state of the game (stopped development from SEMC devs), this will pass to an archive repository for learning purposes.
+Also, I was not able to keep up the bot up and running since I had to use repurpose the money for other personal projects that I'm working on, hope this repo can help anyone to understand how a Discord bot is done.